cristim67/Crud-App/README.md

 # Simple crud app example

-This is a simple project with a server and a client for a user management app.
-The server is built with [Node.js](https://nodejs.org/en/) and MongoDB.
+This is a simple project with a server and a client for a crud app.
+The server is built with [Node.js](https://nodejs.org/en/) and Postgresql.
 The client is built with [React](https://reactjs.org/).

 ## Prerequisites